Caleb Burhans

 Caleb Burhans is an American composer, singer, and multi-instrumentalist in the contemporary/modern music scene.
-He has been commissioned by Lincoln Center, Carnegie Hall, Library of Congress, and the Kronos Quartet.
+He has been commissioned by Lincoln Center, Carnegie Hall, the Library of Congress, and the Kronos Quartet.
 His works have been performed by ensembles such as the JACK Quartet, Roomful of Teeth, and eighth blackbird.
-He is a founding member of Alarm Will Sound, Ensemble Signal and the Wordless Music Orchestra.
-He has worked with a diverse array of artists from Arcade Fire, The National, and Paul McCartney to Max Richter, Jóhann Jóhannsson, George Crumb and Steve Reich.
+He is a founding member of Alarm Will Sound, Ensemble Signal, and the Wordless Music Orchestra.
+He has worked with a diverse array of artists from Arcade Fire, The National, and Paul McCartney to Max Richter, Jóhann Jóhannsson, George Crumb, and Steve Reich.

 Early years and personal life

 Born in 1980, Burhans is a native of Monterey, California.
 He began composing in 1990.
 He was then a boy soprano who just started taking violin and piano lessons.
 In an article written for the WQXR Editorial, Burhans stated that his early musical influences were varied, ranging from Mozart to Philip Glass and Steve Reich, to the Beatles and Sam and Dave.
 He also said that listening to rock’n’roll growing up had a profound impact on the music that he would later write.
 During his teenage years, he sang in various choirs, played in professional orchestras, and was involved with several punk and jazz bands.

 Burhans attended the Interlochen Arts Academy and the Eastman School of Music, where he received a bachelor’s degree in composition and viola performance in 2003.
 At Eastman, he was involved with the student-run new music ensemble Ossia; performed with the early music ensemble Collegium Musicum; wrote works for Musica Nova and St. Paul’s Episcopal Church; was a substitute in the Rochester Philharmonic Orchestra; and sang with the Brockport Symphony Orchestra.

 Burhans resides in New York City with his wife, Martha Cluver, and their daughter.